“mcdowellespinosa show an inventiveness about space and tectonics that roots their practice firmly in the real, even when it seems implausible.”

-Seth McDowell has practiced architecture in Charleston, SC, and New York, NY within the offices of WORK Architecture Company, Huff+Gooden Architects, Leroy Street Studio, and LOT-EK.
+Seth McDowell has practiced architecture in Charleston, SC, and New York, NY within the offices of WORK Architecture Company and Huff+Gooden Architects.
 He is a co-founding partner of mcdowellespinosa architects.

 McDowell is an Associate Professor of Architecture at the University of Virginia.
-He has also taught at Columbia University and Louisiana State University.
 He received a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning, and Preservation and a Bachelor of Science in Design from Clemson University.
 At Columbia, he was awarded the American Institute of Architects Certificate of Merit, the Lucille Smyser Lowenfish Memorial Prize, and the Avery 6 Award for work that holds the most promise to advance the discipline of architecture.

-McDowell’s writing has been published in STUDIO Architecture and Urbanism Magazine, Pataphysics Then & Now(forthcoming), New Architecture Assembly Magazine, ArchDaily, and presented at various national conferences.
+McDowell’s writing has been published in STUDIO Architecture and Urbanism Magazine, Pataphysics Then & Now(forthcoming), New Architecture Assembly Magazine, and presented at various national conferences.
 His letter for the book competition Dear Architecture was awarded honorable mention and is published in the book.
-He has served on the Scottsville, Virginia Architectural Review Board, and is an editor of the book Water Index: Design Strategies for Drought, Flooding and Contamination, an ACTAR / UVA publication released in 2017.
+He is the editor of the book Water Index: Design Strategies for Drought, Flooding and Contamination, an ACTAR / UVA publication released in 2017.